 |June 22, 2015 - July 10, 2015||3||M-F 8:30A-11:20A||Open||Richard Bungiro||10701|

-By the end of the course, students will understand the major components of the human immune system and the general timeline of an immune response, how immune cells and molecules react to infections, how the science of immunology has developed over time and the ways that modern medicine uses that knowledge to manipulate the immune response to save lives and improve health.
+By the end of the course, you will understand the major components of the human immune system, the general timeline of an immune response, how immune cells and molecules react to infections, how the science of immunology has developed over time, and the ways that modern medicine uses that knowledge to manipulate the immune response to save lives and improve health.

-One year of general high school biology incorporating topics such as basic eukaryotic cell biology (structure/function of cellular organelles and membranes, the cell cycle), molecular biology (proteins, carbohydrates, nucleic acids) and genetics (genes, chromosomes, inheritance).
+Prerequisite: One year of general high school biology which incorporated topics such as, basic eukaryotic cell biology (structure/function of cellular organelles and membranes, the cell cycle), molecular biology (proteins, carbohydrates, nucleic acids) and genetics (genes, chromosomes, inheritance).